-You've arrived.
-Now you want to get into the city or suburbs by public transport.
-Sydney Australia's Kingsford Smith Airport gives you some choices.
+If you want to get into the city or suburbs by public transport, Sydney Australia’s Kingsford Smith Airport gives you these choices.

 The fastest way down town.